The Miser Project

 • Over on hubFS, the forum for F#, there is regular discussion and advice on running F# on Mono.
 That means it should not be difficult to have F# (and Moonlight, the Mono counterpart to Silverlight) running on XO.
 You knew I'd end up here, right?

-Construction Structure (Hard Hat Area) You are navigating The Miser Project.
+Construction Zone (Hard Hat Area) You are navigating the Miser Project

 template created 2004-05-31-22:34 -0700 (pdt) by orcmid